 The district is focused on managing costs, promoting student learning, and supporting the social and emotional wellbeing of our students and staff.
-We are taking into account the impact of COVID-19 on our families and we are working to minimizing the long term effects on our community.

 Cherry Valley-Springfield Central School is focused on Long Term planning and utilizing our resources to make informed decisions in determining the most effective and cost efficient way to educate our students.